WeblateOrg/weblate/docs/admin/install.rst

     List of site administrators to receive notifications when something goes wrong, for example notifications on failed merges, or Django errors.

+    Contact form sends e-mail on these as well unless :setting:`ADMINS_CONTACT` is configured.

     .. seealso::

         :setting:`django:ADMINS`,
+        :setting:`ADMINS_CONTACT`,
         :ref:`production-admins`

 .. setting:: ALLOWED_HOSTS